GlenMartin31/predRupdate/tests/testthat/_snaps/pred_validate_logistic.md

       Nagelkerke R-squared: -0.0863
       Brier Score: 0.1249

-       Also examine the histogram of predicted risks.
+       Also examine the distribution plot of predicted risks.